 Collaboration tools like Google Docs, Trello, etc., can come in handy when you need remote employees to work on a project together.

 Technology is your best friend when you are not with your employees.
 Make use of it to create an engaging and interactive remote training experience.
+Also, when training the team, make finances professional with a coaching invoice template.

 5. Create a mix of self-guided and group training